 4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 Inquiry-based learning is an amazing way to get students excited, motivated, and engaged in their learning.
 It provides the basis for which teachers can assess the progression of soft skills such as teamwork, responsibility, and initiative.
-However, implementing a successful inquiry-based learning project can cause a few hiccups.
-Some common problems include students’ inability to recognize when they’ve been successful in their work.
+However, a few hiccups can occur.
+Some common problems with inquiry-based learning include students’ inability to recognize when they’ve been successful in their work.
 Other common problems include tackling students’ underdeveloped collaboration and teamwork skills, and overcoming their difficulties with organizing their own work.
 This article seeks to address these four common problems in inquiry-based learning and provide helpful, practical solutions to overcome them.

 1. Students don’t know when they’ve been “successful”

 Inquiry-based learning doesn’t typically rely on traditional assessment methods.
 Preparing tasks and activities with highly structured assessment models don’t always work well in inquiry learning.
 For many students, the lack of a rigid assessment structure is confusing and can create unnecessary anxiety.

 This is a common problem with inquiry because some students are not prepared for the flexibility and freedom associated with this kind of learning.
 They have a hard time determining if they are on the right path or if they’re “doing it right”.
 Providing structure and support is crucial with inquiry learning.